Founded way back in 2008, Perfect Privacy is a Swiss VPN with an interesting and unusual mix of features.

-You can connect to Perfect Privacy’s VPN via two main security protocols: OpenVPN or IPSec.
+You can choose to connect Perfect Privacy’s VPN via two major security protocols: OpenVPN or IPSec.
 The official website unlike elsewhere makes a good effort to explain the difference between the two, their advantages and disadvantages.

 OpenVPN uses AES-256 encryption in every case.
-IPSec however, varies based on the device you use.
+IPSec however, varies depending on the device used.
 The default setting is AES-256 in this case too, but it is very possible that mobile devices are not supported in this matter a 128-bit encryption sounds more likely.